 As mentioned above, many types of wave energy devices were designed and are currently being used to extract electrical energy from wave energy.
 In this part, we will explain the working principle of some of the main types with their diagrams.

-As the buoy bobs up-and-down in the waves, an oscillatory mutual force reaction is generated between the freely moving absorber and the heavy plate causing a hydraulic pump in between to rotate a generator producing electricity.
-The middle wave energy device operates in a similar manner to the previous floating buoy device.
-The difference this time is that the freely heaving buoy reacts against a fixed reaction point such as a fixed dead-weight on the ocean floor.
+As the buoy bobs up and down in the waves, an oscillatory mutual force reaction is generated between the freely moving absorber and the heavy plate causing a hydraulic pump in between to rotate a generator producing electricity.
+The middle wave energy device operates similarly to the previous floating buoy device.
+The difference this time is that the freely heaving buoy reacts against a fixed reaction point such as a fixed dead weight on the ocean floor.
 As this type of point absorber is bottom-mounted, it is operated in shallower nearshore locations.

 Below is shown the diagram of the point absorber.